Another hiker disappears on mountain where Julian Sands went missing

 Anyone with information that can aid the searches is urged to call the Fontana Sheriff’s Station at (909) 356-6767 or Sheriff’s Dispatch at (909) 387-8313.

 In just the last four weeks, search and rescue crews have responded to 14 calls on Mount Baldy and the areas surrounding the peak, the agency said earlier.
-Two hikers died after suffering injuries in a fall.
+Two hikers died after suffering injuries in a fall, People magazine reported.

-On Monday, the sheriff’s department posted on Facebook that “as we enter day 11 of the search for Julian Sands on Mt.
-Baldy, we are reminded of the sheer determination and selflessness of all of the people who have aided in this search”.
+On Monday, the sheriff’s department posted on Facebook that “as we enter day 11 of the search for Julian Sands on Mt Baldy, we are reminded of the sheer determination and selflessness of all of the people who have aided in this search”.

 “We will continue to utilize the resources available to us in the days to come.
 We would like to share the following statement from the Sands family and ask that you to keep them in your thoughts through this difficult time,” the agency added.